Ethan Eldred a composer, Designer, and Performance Technologist

 2018-2021 Ethan served as the theater technician at Williams College’s ’62 Center for Theatre and Dance, and since 2019 as the Sound and Video Supervisor for Jacob’s Pillow, the U.S.’s longest-running dance festival.
 In addition to student and faculty work, Ethan has supported performers from around the world, including Akram Khan, 600 Highwaymen, SITI Company, Reggie Wilson, Irene Rodriguez, and more.

 In 2021 Ethan travelled to the West Coast to pursue an MFA in Theatre Design at UC San Diego, under mentors Bobby McElver (Sound Design) and Victoria Petrovich (Projections Design).
+With additional thesis committee members Shahrokh Yadegari (Spatial Sound Researcher and Composer) and Christopher Kuhl (Lighting Designer), Ethan defended his thesis Creative Connectivity: Defining a Practice in the Arts in 2024.

 Ethan continues to call Appalachia home, along with his artistic wife Grace and “artíste” chiweenie Bindi.